kimwalisch/primecount/README.md

 If your CPU supports the
 [POPCNT instruction](http://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
-then it is enabled in the build process.
-POPCNT speeds up primecount by about 10%.
+then it is automatically  enabled in the build process.
 If you need maximum portability you can disable POPCNT:
 ```sh
 $ ./configure --disable-popcnt
 ```